Clinical Article

 Who will be eligible for Wegovy on the PBS?

 The PBAC recommended Wegovy for adults with established cardiovascular disease (prior heart attack, stroke, or symptomatic peripheral arterial disease) AND obesity with a BMI of 35 or greater, or 32.5 or greater for people of Asian, Aboriginal, or Torres Strait Islander ethnicity.
-This is not a general obesity listing – a prior cardiovascular event is required.
+This is not a general obesity listing — a prior cardiovascular event is required.
+Patients with obesity alone, even severe obesity, would not meet the current recommended criteria.

 What is the difference between Wegovy and Ozempic?